 Betadine, an antiseptic, cleans the eyelids and the eye.
 A xanax tablet will be given to take the edge off.
 It’s best not to overdose, lest you fall asleep or have other adverse side effects.

 You will lie down on a comfortable bed with a neck supporting pillow.
 Music of your choice will be played.
-Drapes will be put over your eye.
-Microscope light will be focussed on your eye.
+Drapes will be placed over your eye.
+The microscope light will be focused on your eye.

 The best part is, unlike the videos you may have seen, nothing comes directly at your eye.
 All instruments are brought in from the periphery.

 You may feel some pressure, or even cold from the drops.
 Pain is unlikely.
-If you feel any pain, more medicine can be put on your eye to sooth the discomfort.
+If you feel any pain, more medicine can be put on your eye to soothe the discomfort.

 At the end of the procedure, we apply eye steroid antibiotic eye ointment.
 The eye is patched to protect the conjunctival graft.
 You may feel some foreign body sensation, as if there is sand in your eyes.